What are emotional and behavioral challenges/disorders?

 - An emotional disability characterized by the inability to build or maintain relationships with peers or caretakers

-- Consistently expressing inappropriate moods, behaviors, feelings under normal conditions
+- Consistently expressing inappropriate moods, behaviors, and/or feelings under otherwise normal conditions

 - Not listening to parents or going to school